Inferring the stochastic gravitational-wave background from eccentric stellar-mass binary black holes with spaceborne detectors: Results

 To compute the energy spectrum, the orbital eccentricity evolution must be tracked over the inspiral of binaries.
 For an initial orbital frequency $f_0$\footnote{The orbital frequency is half of the GW frequency.} and eccentricity $e_0$, the frequency-eccentricity relation is given by~\cite{Enoki:2006kj,Huerta:2015pva}: \be \frac{f}{f_{0}}=\frac{\mathcal{E}(e)}{\mathcal{E}(e_{0})}, \ee with \be \mathcal{E}(e)=\frac{\left(1-e^{2}\right)^{3/2}}{e^{18/19}} \left(1+\frac{121}{304}e^{2}\right)^{-1305/2299}. \ee

-In this paper, we examine three eccentricity models corresponding to different formation channels: (i) field case: \acp{SBBH} originating from isolated binary evolution in the Galactic field\footnote{For simplicity, SBBH mergers from isolated triples are not considered~\cite{Perets:2012yx,Silsbee:2016djf,Antonini:2017ash,Dorozsmai:2025jlu}.}~\cite{Kremer:2018cir}; (ii) GC case: \acp{SBBH} formed in \acp{GC}, including primordial, ejected, in-cluster, and capture binaries~\cite{Rodriguez:2018pss}; (iii) AGN case: \acp{SBBH} residing in \ac{AGN}, treated as the fiducial model in~Ref.~\cite{Tagawa:2020jnc}.
+In this paper, we examine three eccentricity models corresponding to different formation channels: (i) field case: \acp{SBBH} originating from isolated binary evolution in the Galactic field\footnote{For simplicity, SBBH mergers from isolated triples are not considered~\cite{Perets:2012yx,Silsbee:2016djf,Antonini:2017ash,Dorozsmai:2025jlu}.}~\cite{Kremer:2018cir}; (ii) GC case: \acp{SBBH} formed in \acp{GC}, including primordial, ejected, in-cluster, and capture binaries~\cite{Rodriguez:2018pss}; (iii) AGN case: \acp{SBBH} residing in \acp{AGN}, treated as the fiducial model in~Ref.~\cite{Tagawa:2020jnc}.
 The eccentricity distributions for these models at an initial GW frequency $f_{\rm GW}=10\,\rm Hz$ are shown in Fig.~\ref{fig:p_e}.
 For the field and GC cases, eccentricities are generally below $10^{-3}$.
 In contrast, the AGN case exhibits eccentricities predominantly between $10^{-3}$ and $10^{-2}$, with a non-negligible fraction exceeding.
 This eccentricity distribution suggests that the resulting background could deviate noticeably from a strictly power-law form.
-The energy spectral density further depends on the local merger rate $R_{0}$, which is quoted here with its central 90\% credible interval.
+The energy spectral density also depends on the local merger rate $R_{0}$, which is quoted here with its 90\% central credible interval.
 For clarity, \fig{fig:BBH_ecc_model} illustrates the energy spectral densities computed using the median merger rate of $19\,{\rm{Gpc^{-3}\,yr^{-1}}}$, under the assumption that all SBBHs form through a single case.
 The field case yields an \ac{SGWB} that closely follows a strictly power-law form, with an energy spectral density of $\Omega_{\mathrm{gw}} \approx 8.1^{+3.0}_{-2.1} \times 10^{-13}$ at a reference frequency of $f_{\mathrm{ref}} = 1\,\rm{mHz}$.
 The GC case shows a mild deviation from this trend, while the AGN case, which is characterized by systematically higher orbital eccentricities, results in a strongly suppressed SGWB below $0.1\,\rm Hz$, with amplitude differences reaching several orders of magnitude near $1\,\rm mHz$.
-To quantitatively capture deviations from the canonical $f^{2/3}$ scaling, we model the energy spectral density using a modified power-law form: \be \Omega_{\rm gw}(f)=\Omega_{\rm ast}\left(\frac{f}{f_{\rm ref}}\right)^{2/3}\frac{1}{(f/f_{\rm d})^{\beta}+1}, \ee where $f_{\rm d}$ is a characteristic drop-off frequency and $\beta < 0$ is a spectral tilt parameter.
-The correction term tends toward unity when $f_{\rm d}$ is sufficiently low or $\beta \to 0$, thereby recovering the strictly power-law behavior.
+In addition to the fiducial eccentricity distribution from Ref.~\cite{Tagawa:2020jnc}, we also calculate the energy spectral density under other eccentricity distributions and display their intensity ranges in the pink-shaded region of \fig{fig:BBH_ecc_model}.
+For certain eccentricity distributions where the eccentricities predominantly exceed 0.1, the SGWB can be strongly suppressed even at frequencies well above $1\,\rm Hz$.